olivierphi/minidic/README.md

 of just one file and two public interfaces (about 200 lines of code).

-The test suite, and even this README file, are basically a copy-n-paste of Pimple's ones, with only a light adaptation to Go.
+The test suite, and even this README file, are basically a copy-n-paste of Pimple's ones, with only a light adaptation to Go and the addition of a way define services to with pre-resolved dependencies.

 So all kudos go to [Fabien Potencier](http://fabien.potencier.org/) and to Pimple contributors!